This is a personal photo log of living in Hilo in January and February 2008 and news stories that impacted Hilo.

 Hilo Sea Wall

 The waves are crashing over the Hilo seawall (Jan 15).
-At night, when the town is quiet, we can hear the waves crashing, even at our great distance away from the Hilo Bay.
+At night, when the town is quiet, we can hear the waves crashing, even at our great distance from the Hilo Bay.

 Waves crashing over Hilo Bay wall